ClickHouse/clickhouse-docs/docs/en/cloud/security/cloud-authentication.md

    If you previously enrolled in MFA and either did not create or misplaced your recovery code, follow these steps to get a new recovery code:
    1. Go to https://console.clickhouse.cloud
-   2. Sign in with your email, password and MFA
+   2. Sign in with your credentials and MFA
    3. Go to your profile in the upper left corner
    4. Click Security on the left
    5. Click the trash can next to your Authenticator app